 Mean score of companies in the Glass Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Glaston Corporation reported total carbon emissions of approximately 323,883,000 kg CO2e, with emissions distributed across various scopes: 552,000 kg CO2e (Scope 1), 686,000 kg CO2e (Scope 2), and a significant 322,644,000 kg CO2e (Scope 3).
-This marked a notable decrease from 2022, when total emissions were about 685,641,000 kg CO2e, indicating a substantial reduction in their carbon footprint.
+In 2023, Glaston Corporation reported total carbon emissions of approximately 323,883,000 kg CO2e, with emissions distributed across various scopes: 552,000 kg CO2e from Scope 1, 686,000 kg CO2e from Scope 2, and a significant 322,644,000 kg CO2e from Scope 3.
+This represents a notable decrease from 2022, when total emissions were about 685,641,000 kg CO2e, with Scope 1 at 605,000 kg CO2e, Scope 2 at 886,000 kg CO2e, and Scope 3 at 684,150,000 kg CO2e.
 Glaston has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by FY2032, using FY2022 as the baseline.
-Additionally, they are targeting a 58.1% reduction in Scope 3 emissions per square metre of sold machine processing capacity within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are consistent with the reductions necessary to limit global warming to 1.5°C. The company is committed to reducing its direct and indirect greenhouse gas emissions (Scope 1 and 2) in relation to net sales by 50% by 2025 from a 2020 baseline.
-This commitment reflects Glaston’s proactive approach to addressing climate change and enhancing sustainability within the electrical equipment and machinery sector.
+Additionally, the company targets a 58.1% reduction in Scope 3 emissions per square metre of sold machine processing capacity within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions required to limit global warming to 1.5°C. The company's commitment to reducing emissions in relation to net sales by 50% by 2025 from a 2020 baseline further underscores its dedication to sustainability.
+Glaston’s emissions data and climate targets are sourced directly from Glaston Oyj Abp, reflecting its corporate responsibility in addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents